Ben-Kerman/immersive/README.md

 ### Automatic Card Creation

-The process for creating cards is as follows:
+The basic process for creating cards is as follows:

 1. Bring up the subtitle selection menu (`a`)
 2. Select the subtitles that should be on the card using `a` or the autoselect